Skip to Content

 Our experts have narrowed down buying with a design guide to help you finally make the right decision for switching to concrete.

-However, with the ability to customize the color, texture, and pattern of the concrete, it can also work well in other design aesthetics such as rustic or contemporary.
-A concrete shower floor is a durable and versatile option that can be adapted to fit any bathroom style with the right application, and customization.
+However, with the ability to customize the color, texture, and pattern of the material, it can also work well in other design aesthetics, such as rustic or contemporary.
+A concrete floor is a durable and versatile option that can be adapted to fit any bathroom style with the right application and customization.

 Seamless Concrete Flooring.
-With a clever drainage system, it creates that curbless design eliminating the visual boundary between the wet and closed areas in the bathroom.
-Install a concrete sloped shower pad and hide away the linear drain with custom concrete tile.
+With a clever drainage system, it creates that curbless design, eliminating the visual boundary between the wet and closed areas in the bathroom.
+Install a sloped pad and hide away the linear drain with custom tile.

 Encaustic Cement Tiles.
-When looking for a variety of encaustic cement tiles is a great option.
+When looking for a variety of encaustic cement tiles, it is a great option.
 They come in a wide range of colors and patterns and is made from cement, pigment, and other natural materials.
 The cement tiles are durable and water-resistant.

 Use Microcement.
-For a concrete shower floor without a major renovation, use micro cement or micro concrete.
+For a shower floor without a major renovation, use micro cement.
 The cement-based coating can be applied thinly on an existing substrate.
 The thickness will depend on the surface but will usually have a thickness of around 2 to 3 mm.

 With the aid of the best flooring specialists, you can have concrete floors regularly checked so that cracks and fissures are quickly pointed out, covered, and patched up.
 This will strengthen the affected area and curb the build-up of moisture.

-Durability And Longevity – Aside from resilience against water damage, concrete has been proven to be durable.
-It can withstand abrasions, chemical exposure, and weathering elements.
-That, all while maintaining its structural quality and integrity.
+Durability And Longevity – Aside from resilience against water damage, the material has proven durable.
+It can withstand abrasions, chemical exposure, and weathering elements, all while maintaining its structural quality and integrity.

 Cleaning Convenience – Concrete is fairly hassle-free to clean.
-In fact, dust and dirt will require little effort from dry-mopping to sweeping, and vacuuming.
-Every now and then, you can even use a wet mop for deep cleaning concrete.
+In fact, dust and dirt will require little effort, from dry-mopping to sweeping and vacuuming.
+Now and then, you can even use a wet mop for deep cleaning concrete

 Concerning cleaning agents, be sure to ask your supplier about which products will work the best.
-There are tons of commercial cleaning agents which contain chemicals that discolor concrete and these should definitely be avoided.
+There are tons of commercial cleaning agents that contain chemicals that discolor concrete , and these should definitely be avoided.

 Economical – You’d think that something as durable as concrete flooring materials would equate to hefty price tags.
 Nevertheless, this isn’t so.
-Concrete is so cost-effective, it’s considered one of the most economical, in the context of construction materials for flooring.
+It is so cost-effective, that it’s considered one of the most economical in the context of construction materials for flooring

-Concrete is comprised of simple substances, mainly aggregates (commonly referred to as “rocks”), air, and paste.
+Concrete comprises simple substances, mainly aggregates (commonly referred to as “rocks”), air, and paste.
 The “paste” is generally made up of a blend of water and Portland cement.

-All of these are naturally sourced and thus do not entail expensive extraction and manufacturing processes.
-This makes them ideal for large walk-in shower designs.Modern bathroom concrete shower floors
+These are naturally sourced and thus do not entail expensive extraction and manufacturing processes.
+This makes them ideal for large walk-in shower designs.Modern bathroom with concrete surfaces in shower

 The Right Surface Finish – The point of the matter is that hitting that “right” concrete finish is usually attainable only with the assistance of expert contractors.

-If you’re thinking of DIY-ing this yet have no experience regarding concrete pouring and layering, you might end up with a shower floor that’s either too coarse or too slick to be trodded upon.
+If you’re thinking of DIY-ing this yet have no experience regarding cement pouring and layering, you might end up with a shower floor that’s either too coarse or too slick to be trodden upon.

-No Sealant Means Hello Staining – Although concrete floors can be cleaned without complications, they can incur staining.
+No Sealant Means Hello Staining – Although cement floors can be cleaned without complications, they can incur staining.
 And not the artful sort of what we imply by “staining”.
-But don’t worry as there is a solution to this— sealants.
+But don’t worry, as there is a solution to this— sealants.

-What Kind Of Concrete Do You Use For A Shower Floor?
+What Kind Of Concrete Do You Use For A Floor In The Shower?

 Sand Mix

 Just as the term implies, a “sand mix” is a combination of cement and sand.
 The latter is what allows “sand mix” that unique appearance and texture.
-A kind of beautiful grainy finish.
+It has a beautiful grainy finish

 Barring this, sand lets the mortar gain volume.
 More volume means higher density, which directly translates to physically expanding the product further.